 WaterRower Club Rowing Machine Review

 Capacity

-According to Amazon, the maximum weight capacity of the Club Rowing Machine is 1,000 pounds (454 kg).
-I also confirmed with the manufacturer that Amazon has it listed correctly.
+The maximum weight capacity of the Club Rowing Machine is 1,000 pounds (454 kg).

+WaterRower Club Rowing Machine Review